Red Schillings

-Elbert Isaiah "Red" Schillings (March 29, 1900 – January 7, 1954) was a Major League Baseball pitcher who made four appearances, all in relief, in with the Philadelphia Athletics.
+Elbert Isaiah "Red" Schillings (March 29, 1900 – January 7, 1954) was an American Major League Baseball pitcher who made four appearances, all in relief, in with the Philadelphia Athletics.
 He also had a minor league career that spanned 1922 to 1928.

 Schillings made his major league debut for the Philadelphia Athletics on September 11, 1922 against the New York Yankees, where he pitched 2.2 innings and allowed three hits and one earned run, which came via a home run by Babe Ruth in the eighth inning.
 He pitched in three more games for the Athletics that season and ended the year with a 6.75 earned run average in 8.0 innings.